kite03/echoac-poc/README.md

 ## CERTIFICATE REVOKED

-Microsoft has added the Echo Driver to the Vulnurable Driver Blocklist and the certificate has been revoked (even after the Echo team insisted that the exploit wasn't real).
+Microsoft has added the Echo Driver to the Vulnerable Driver Blocklist and the certificate has been revoked (even after the Echo team insisted that the exploit wasn't real).

-If you still wish to use the exploit, you must enable test signing and disable the Microsoft Vulnurable Driver blocklist.
+If you still wish to use the exploit, you must enable test signing and disable the Microsoft Vulnerable Driver blocklist.

 # 💕 Credits